PSYCHEDELIC ALPHA

 Decriminalisation and legalisation campaigns are succeeding.

 In 2020 the U.S. state of Oregon voted to decriminalise psychedelics and legalise Psilocybin Therapy.
-Washington, D.C., home of the White House, also decriminalised psychedelics, with many other states and localities poised to follow suit.
+Washington, D.C., home of the White House, also decriminalised psychedelics, with many other states and localities poised to follow suit and nascent discussions at the federal level.
 Canada’s Health Minister has granted exemptions to allow access to psilocybin-assisted psychotherapy, setting precedent for future efforts to expand access.

 Significant clinical trial milestones on the horizon.

-In a Phase 3 MDMA-assisted therapy for PTSD trial that published last year, 88% of participants responded to the treatment.
-The trial’s sponsor, MAPS, expects to seek FDA approval in or around 2024.
-Multiple trials of psilocybin for depression are in Phase 2 or entering Phase 3, and are indicating preliminary safety and efficacy.
+In a Phase 3 MDMA-assisted therapy for PTSD trial that published in 2021, 88% of participants responded to the treatment.
+The trial’s sponsor, MAPS, expects to submit a New Drug Application to the FDA this year, with a potential approval in 2024..
+Multiple trials of psilocybin for depression are in Phase 2, with one Phase 3 program underway, and are indicating preliminary safety and efficacy.

 Psychedelics have the potential to address depression anxiety addiction PTSD chronic pain